 With this bar, it is one good news after another.
 Kirkland’s protein bar is just as 6g of fat, and also contains calcium, iron, and potassium.
 The only downside to this brand is probably the severely limited number of flavors.
 While other brands would have you spoilt for choice, with Kirkland, you have to decide between chocolate chip cookie dough and chocolate brownie.

 4. Think Protein Bar

-Think high protein bars have an impressive amount of protein in them, about 18 to 20g in each bar (65g serving size).
+Think high-protein bars have an impressive amount of protein in them, about 18 to 20g in each bar (65g serving size).
 However, it is packed with 250 calories each, which is a little more when compared to other protein bars.
 To solve this exact issue, the brand also has a low-calorie bar with just 150 calories.
-The protein blend for these bars comes from a combination of soy, whey, milk among others.
+The protein blend for these bars comes from a combination of soy, whey, and milk among others.

 For those who are strictly vegan, the brand offers three vegan options: chocolate mint, peanut butter chocolate chip, and sea salt almond chocolate.
 Instead of milk protein, these bars use pea, brown rice, and pumpkin proteins.

-What more, the brand has even accommodated the interests of kids, with a slightly low-protein version of their bars.
+What’s more, the brand has even accommodated the interests of kids, with a slightly low-protein version of their bars.
 These bars are packed with 7g of protein.
 And the best part is they are tasty, despite having less than 45 percent of sugar than some of the other granola bars in the market.
 All parents out there, you are welcome.

 5. Snickers Hi-Protein Bar